An Empirical Evidence of Willingness to Adopt RFID

 Business | Operations and Supply Chain Management

 Kohli, Amarpreet PhD and Peng, Cheng PhD, "An Empirical Evidence of Willingness to Adopt RFID" (2014).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 494.